 “I know e2L commands the virtual space.
 I have seen your work there, and we need that expertise to reach the goals we have for our coaches, our teachers, and our learners.”Yolanda Rodriguez, Chief Academic Officer, Houston ISD

-Grow the Coaches, Support the Teachers
+Phase 1: Grow the Coaches, Support the Teachers

-Using e2L’s Coaches Academy, e2L will train and coach a cohort of Houston ISD’s Teacher Development Specialists (TDS) throughout the 2020-21 school year on how to convert the district’s curriculum into engaging virtual learning experiences.
-To do this, the e2L team first spent several months collaborating with the Houston ISD team to create custom resources to facilitate a coaching support system for teachers that was aligned to the district evaluation system.
-This coaching support system would also integrate the district-created literacy curriculum, itsLearning LMS, and high-level, engaging digital tools for young learners.
+Using e2L’s Coaches Academy, e2L partnered with Houston ISD to train and coach a cohort of Teacher Development Specialists (TDS) throughout the 2020-21 school year on how to convert the district’s curriculum into engaging virtual learning experiences.
+To do this, the e2L team first spent several months collaborating with the Houston ISD team to create custom coaching teacher resources to facilitate a teacher coaching support system aligned to the district evaluation system.
+The coaching teachers support system also integrated the district-created literacy curriculum, “itsLearning LMS,” and high-level, engaging digital tools for young learners.

-Coaching & Growth
+Phase 2: Data-Informed, District-Aligned Coaching & Growth

-To better ensure Houston ISD’s goals are accomplished, e2L has integrated into eSuite specific features needed to measure and monitor the success of this project. e2L collaborated with Houston ISD to design and implement a new type of virtual classroom visit form that can be used to collect data on teacher implementation of the Best Practices for Virtual Learning.
+To better ensure Houston ISD’s goals are accomplished, e2L has integrated into eSuite specific features needed to measure and monitor the success of this project. e2L collaborated with Houston ISD to design and implement a new type of virtual classroom visit form that could be used to collect data on teacher implementation of the Best Practices for Virtual Learning.
 This new Virtual Classroom Visit form filled with virtual learning “look fors” has been incorporated into eSuite and will help measure teacher implementation of the Best Practice for Virtual Learning.